 What else does my child need?

 Assessment shifts into individual and/or therapy or support groups to ensure clients gain realistic expectations about living as another gender, what hormones will and will not achieve (and medical risks) and how much “passing” matters to them and is achievable.
-“Passing” is slang for their ability to live undetected as transgender in society.
-Most of my clients aim for this goal, but some must aim to develop self-esteem to tolerate being ‘read’ or ‘clocked’.
+“Passing” is slang for the ability to live undetected in one’s identified gender in society.
+Most of my clients aim for this goal, but some must aim to develop self-esteem to tolerate being ‘read’.
 While a client is preparing for hormone therapy, parents can help by letting their young person begin these important tasks:

 - Beard removal for male-to-female (MTF) teens with laser or electrolysis (see Resources)